Determining the Cost of Pharmaceuticals for a Cost-Effectiveness Analysis

 Access to these databases is by subscription; the cost may be prohibitive for academic researchers.
 Moreover, the annual paperback volume called Pharmacy Redbook is no longer published and access is limited through a subscription with the publisher.

 All of these sources need to be adjusted to reflect the actual costs of health care sponsors.
-FSS and Big 4 costs reflect discounts received by the federal government not available to other sponsors and need to be adjusted upwards.
-Published AWP exceeds actual cost of sponsors and need to be adjusted downward.
+FSS and Big 4 costs reflect discounts received by the federal government not available to other sponsors and need to be adjusted upwards if performing analyses from a non-VA payer.
+Similarly, published AWP exceeds actual cost of sponsors and need to be adjusted downward.

 The largest sponsor of prescription drug benefits in the U.S. is Medicare.
-The prescription drug benefit, enacted in 2003, is also known as Medicare Part D. The amount plans pay pharmaceutical companies is not disclosed.
+The prescription drug benefit, enacted in 2003, is also known as Medicare Part D. The actual amount that pharmacy benefits management plans pay to pharmaceutical companies is not disclosed.
 Medicare Part D costs were compared to Medicaid costs by the Department of Health and Human Services Inspector General.
-Reimbursements for brand name drugs were similar under both programs, but Medicaid paid somewhat higher reimbursement for multi-source drugs than did Medicare Part D (U.S. Government Accountability Office (2009)).
+Reimbursements for brand name drugs were similar under both programs, but Medicaid paid somewhat higher reimbursement for multi-source drugs than did Medicare Part D (U.S. Government Accountability Office, 2009).